Asbury Park, New Jersey: Public schools

-Asbury Park High School with 682 students in grades 9-12.
+Asbury Park High School with 379 students in grades 9–12.

+Students from Allenhurst, Deal and Interlaken had all attended the Asbury Park schools through sending/receiving relationships that ended by the 2017–18 school year.

 In March 2011, the state monitor overseeing the district's finances ordered that Barack Obama Elementary School be closed after the end of the 2010–2011 school year, citing a 35% decline in enrollment in the district during the prior 10 years.
 Students currently attending the school would be reallocated to the district's two other elementary schools, with those going into fifth grade assigned to attend middle school.
 During the summer of 2012, the school board approved funding for development plans to house the Board of Education in the vacant Barack Obama Elementary School.
 The school board awarded $894,000 to an architect firm to handle the renovation design and subsequent project bids.
 The estimated cost of the renovation was $1.6 million.

 In 2006, Asbury Park's Board of Education was affected by the city's decision to redevelop waterfront property with eminent domain.
 In the case Asbury Park Board of Education v.
 City of Asbury Park and Asbury Partners, LLC, the New Jersey Superior Court, Appellate Division affirmed a ruling in favor of eminent domain of the Board of Education building on Lake Avenue.
 The Board of Education moved to the third and fourth floors of 603 Mattison Avenue, the former Asbury Park Press building, where it paid $189,327 in rent per year.

 In February 2007, the offices of the Asbury Park Board of Education were raided by investigators from the State Attorney General's office, prompted by allegations of corruption and misuse of funds.

 Per-student expenditures in Asbury Park have generated statewide controversy for several years.
 In 2006, The New York Times reported that Asbury Park "spends more than $18,000 per student each year, the highest amount in the state."
 In both 2010 and 2011, the Asbury Park K–12 school district had the highest per-student expenditure in the state.
 As of the 2010 school reports, the high school has not met goals mandated by the No Child Left Behind Act and has been classified as "In Need of Improvement" for six years.